Classes and workshops

 Summer Young Artist Program

 The Young Artists Programs will take place in June with museum tours and art workshops taught by K-State and Manhattan High School fine arts and art education students.
 The class for younger children allows artists to explore a variety of media.
 Classes for older children will focus on learning more about specific techniques.
 Class size is capped at 12 children and reservations can be made by calling 785-532-7718.
-Cost is $15 per session.
+Cost is $10 per session.
+Young Artist T-shirt can be ordered for an additional $10.
 View Schedule.

 Volunteers are available to visit senior living facilities and present lectures and slide programs on a wide variety of art topics.
 Slide programs, videos, and DVDs may be borrowed from the Resource Center at no charge.